Watch live Florence coverage: Gov. Cooper says NC still in 'crisis' as floodwaters rise

 Read More

-Florence, now a tropical depression, is still a dangerous storm and is dumping excessive rainfall on wide areas of North Carolina and South Carolina, causing historic flooding.
-Downloading the ABC11 app is the best way to stay up-to-date on the latest conditions from Hurricane Florence.
-THE LATEST Hoke County Officials have issued a mandatory evacuation order for the listed areas below because of the potential breach of the dam at McLaughlin Lake.
-Overlake Dr, Shoreline…
+Florence is still a dangerous storm and is dumping excessive rainfall on wide areas of North Carolina, South Carolina and beyond, causing historic flooding.
+Downloading the ABC11 app is the best way to stay up-to-date on the latest conditions from Florence.
+THE LATEST ABC11 has live nonstop coverage of Florence and the tornado warnings.
+Regular programming has moved to 11.2.
+On Monday the National Weather Service has been issuing multiple tornado warnings throughout the area….

 Read More